psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 - The README provides an overview of the content, hinting that the `data` folder contains input datasets.
 - If you navigate to `code`, you will see that most files with R code are there, hosted on GitHub.
 - If you navigate to `data`, you will see links that take you to *other GitHub repositories* (technical detail - this is how GitHub displays submodules).
-- Side note, if you go to one of the data directories, and navigate all the way to a single `.nii.gz` file, you will see GitHub showing that it is a symlink, not an actual data file.
+- Side note, if you go to one of the data directories, and navigate all the way to a single `.nii.gz` or `png` file, you will see GitHub showing that it is a symlink, not an actual data file.
+- Try for example navigating to `highspeed-decoding/decoding/sub-01/plots/sub-01_run-01_tmap_masked.png`: it's a symbolic link pointing to `.git/annex/objects...`.
+Let's see if we have the ability to obtain this file through DataLad.

-Both the README content and the existence of submodules tell us that we are dealing with subdatasets.
+Both the README content and the existence of submodules told us that we are dealing with subdatasets.
 But we could learn the same through DataLad after installing the dataset.
 Let's install: